 From Sketch to Paint : A Creative Process

 I’ve always been fascinated with the process that goes into creating art.
-From an initial stimulating thought or idea, to working out the kinks through renditions of adding and subtracting, with the intention to create an engaging image or composition that best conveys that initial spark of inspiration.
+From an initial stimulating thought or idea, to working out the kinks through renditions of adding and subtracting, the intention is to create an engaging image or composition that best conveys that initial spark of inspiration.
 I often find that sketchbooks and scrap paper act as the soil for these nascent ideas.
 Imagine indulging on some of the leisurely sketches of artists past, flipping through some of Da Vinci’s studies on water and flight, or browsing the cornucopia of macabre creatures that Bosch decided to exclude from his Garden of Earthly Delights.
 What was Artemisia’s process when constructing preliminary sketches for Judeth Slaying Holofernes, or the preferred mediums when spending an evening drawing under the company of Kahlo and Rivera and couple bottles of wine.

 I decided to analyze 7 paintings I made over the past couple years and compare the antecedent sketch that led to the paintings creation.
 Throughout the following images I will do my best to describe the process linking initial sketch to the final rendition and existence of a painting.